EvanBeal/EnchilADAs/index.md

 ## Story Plan

-### Introduction
-- Speak about the data considered
-- How we get to this problematic
-- How we will try to determine if it's really the case

 ### First look of the correlation between the items bought in Tesco stores and the ethnicities of the different area
-- heatmap of the correlation of items vs ethnicities
-- OR barplot of correlation with the ethnicities on x-axis and the items as slide bar or dropdown menu (or the opposite)
 {% include corr_bar_plot_all_items.html %}

 {% include corr_bar_plot_all_eth.html %}